What would it take to create a kinder world? A kindness habit could push us closer to caring for one another in spite of our differences.

 My lifestyle of kindness gets tested on a regular basis.
 A driver cuts me off making me hit the brakes.
 The store clerk shrugs off my request for help and walks away.
 A colleague criticizes the team and refuses to collaborate.

 You might say, “Well, we’re not perfect.”
 No excuse.

 Kindness habits grow in daily actions.

 If you choose to make kindness a lifestyle, then you must develop a kindness habit.
 Like any habit, you make it a priority and commit to consistent practice.

 I try to nurture my habit every day.
 Being kind comes easily—until.
 I’m in a hurry and you can’t make up your mind about white or wheat bread.
 My voice takes on an edge of sarcasm and obvious impatience.
 You do not get a warm smile.
 Period.

-When I return to the car, I am disappointed that my actions did not live up to my value of kindness.
+When I returned to the car, I was disappointed that my actions did not live up to my value of kindness.
 Those slip-ups remind me that ego and selfishness can blindside my best intentions.

 The rose reminds me that I am loved.
 A cookie, a small token to thank me for waiting in a long line.
 Both of these small moments make me smile.

 Sometimes, you need to accept kindness to appreciate and understand its impact.
 Kindness makes a difference.